biggstd/AluminumDream/project/server/bokeh_apps/NMRDemo/README.md

 - [x] Add a title div.
 - [x] Add a plot / figure title that updates according to the selections.
-- [ ] Format the metadata selection paragraph so it is readable / useful.
+- [x] Format the metadata selection paragraph so it is readable / useful.
 	- [x] Explore conversion into an ISA object.
 	- [x] Move to the right hand side of the plot.
-- [ ] Filter the options available in the X and Y drop down selectors.
+- [x] Filter the options available in the X and Y drop down selectors.
-- [ ] Create user-friendly strings for column names.
-- [ ] Add counter-ion functionality.
-- [ ] Add a color by drop down.
+- [x] Add a color by drop down.
+- [ ] Add more metadata information in the metadata div element.
+	- [ ] NMR acquisition information.
+	- [ ] Sample progeny information.
+- [x] Add counter-ion functionality.
+	- [x] Create the FactorValue instances for each Sample() instance.
+	- [x] Create the counter_ion StudyFactor.
 - [ ] Add a unique marker drop down.
-- [ ] Add more data points.
 - [ ] Add a log scale toggle.
+- [ ] Create user-friendly strings for column names.
 - [ ] Add a process element.
+- [ ] Add more data points.
+- [ ] Change theme or colors for visibility.

 ## TODO: Demo Presentation